Traveling to Chicago with only one day to explore? It can be hard to decide what to do with such limited time in your schedule.

-Head down to this entertainment mecca and marvel at all the wonders of Chicago’s historic pier.
+Head down to this premier entertainment destination and marvel at all the wonders of Chicago’s historic pier.

-There are tons of museums, performing arts venues, an IMAX theater, and other attractions, but your kids will most likely enjoy the newly opened Navy Pier Centennial Wheel.
+There are museums, performing arts venues, an IMAX theater, and other attractions, but your kids will most likely enjoy the newly opened Navy Pier Centennial Wheel.

 Depending on what you want to do on Navy Pier, we recommend saving an hour or two to explore.
 If you’re only interested in the Centennial Wheel and other rides, you’ll probably need about an hour.